afinemax/Astron_2024/README.md

 	- `fitburst` has a cool `simulate_burst.py` script that can simulate dedispersed or dispersed dynamic spectrums
 	- [will](https://github.com/josephwkania/will/tree/master) is a simulator that can be used to inject (and extract!) simulated pulses into `.fil` files!
         - Struggling on controlling the amplitude (SNR) of the injected signal
-  #- [x] Observe FRBs, and likely pulsars.
-Observing repeating FRB20240209A.
-See [ATel#16670 by Vishwangi Shah (McGill University) on behalf of the CHIME/FRB Collaboration](https://www.astronomerstelegram.org/?read=16670).
-  - [ ] Check we are using `ddplan` from `presto` correcly
+  - [ ] Use `ddplan` from `presto` to dynamically select how many DM trials the pipeline needs
   - [x] Modify `check_frb.py` to run `fetch`, and move the files into the good and bad dirs, make diagnostic `.png`s
 	- Just waiting for my previous merge request to go through, and then I can make a new one
 	- running `predict.py` while recording data to uranus causes the data recording to crash
+	- Need to fancy fancy way of moving to the unique `/process/good` dirs
+ - [ ] Add back log file for candidates
+ - [ ] Work on making the pipeline run in real time
+	- Figure out how many CPUs I can use before I cause the IQ stuff to crash
+	- Modify storage location of `*.h5` candidate files from `/process` to `/process/>bandname<` for runnning `fetch`
+        - storage managment
+                - delete older data to make space for new data
+                - keep data corresponding to good candidates
+                - have option to save all the `fil` files
+        - record raw voltages

   ### To Do:
   - [ ] Understand what Paul and Tammo did to have the data record on Uranus
   - [ ] write an introduction section on `FRBS`, the DRT, and our observational parameters (bandwidth, devices, data points per second etc)
   - [ ] Fill in black boxes in the flowcharts.
 	- Look into how `presto` actually removes RFI and finds pulses.
         - Look into how candidates are extracted from the `.fil` file.
-  - [ ] Make a 'hip' dashboard to display the pngs from the good candidates
+  - [ ] Make a 'hip' mastodon bot to display the pngs from the good candidates
-  - [ ] Work on making the pipeline run in real time
+	- [ ] maybe make the pngs nan out detected RFI
-	- storage managment
-		- delete older data to make space for new data
-		- keep data corresponding to good candidates
-		- have option to save all the `fil` files
-	- record raw voltages
   - [ ] Make a script to make `.h5` files with full resolution for a good fetch candidate.
   - [ ] Injection testing the pipeline.
   - [ ] Make a script that can looks for detection parameters of other radio telescopes over the same time we were observing